karlis-vagalis/doxxer/README.md

-✨**doxxer**✨ is an extremely configurable CLI tool written in *Rust* that simplifies and automates dynamic [SemVer](https://semver.org/) versioning by leveraging the latest Git tags and commits.
+✨**doxxer**✨ is a highly configurable CLI tool written in *Rust* that simplifies and automates dynamic [SemVer](https://semver.org/) versioning by leveraging the latest Git tags and commits.

-It includes tag filtering, output version prefexes, many version bumping mechanisms and is the perfect tool to generate dynamic version on the fly.
-No more project programming language specific solution to handle this!
+It includes tag filtering, templating mechanisms, different output formats, many version bumping mechanisms and is the perfect tool to generate dynamic version on the fly.
+No more project programming language specific solution to get the version of the software your are developing!

-This approach was heavily inspired by the output produced by the native `git decribe --tags`, which was my own de-facto soltuin for dynamic versioning of software projects.
+This approach was heavily inspired by the output produced by the native `git decribe --tags`, which was my own de-facto solution for dynamic versioning of software projects.

 ![image info](./docs/demo.gif)